QuinnWhitaker/Heptalion-Simulator/README.md

 # Heptalion-Simulator
-A homework assignment for my Object Oriented Programming class which allows players to play a game of Heptalion.
+A program that allows players to play a simulated game of Heptalion.

 Heptalion is a game played with 2-4 players.
 It consists of a board with 56 spaces, each having one of 7 possible symbols.
 Each player holds 10 dominos, each domino possessing 2 of these 7 symbols.
 In turn order, each player places a domino on top of two adjacent spaces, where the symbols on the spaces match the symbols on the domino placed.
 Once a player cannot place a domino, they lose the game.